 These days if you want to be avant garde in Krakow you’re probably best crossing the river over to Podgorze, a much-maligned district (it was after all the site of the infamous Jewish Ghetto under the Nazis) that is undergoing a slow resurgence (Podgorze photos here!).
-Leading the cultural charge are the Starmach Gallery, Drukarnia Jazz Club (where you might even hear a concert of ‘new klezmer’ music) and a renovated and soon-to-be-open-to-the-public Schindler’s Factory.
-Whilst bolstering the bar scene are Miejsce and Rekawka Café.
+Leading the cultural charge are the Starmach Gallery, Drukarnia Jazz Club (where you might even hear a concert of ‘new klezmer’ music) and a renovated Schindler’s Factory which now forms a branch of the History Museum and holds a permanent exhibition on Krakow under Nazi occupation.
+Whilst bolstering the bar and nightlife scene is the uberhip Forum Przestrzenie, which enjoys a beachside location on the river Wisla in the former Communist-era Hotel Forum.
 On a fine day take a walk, via Bednarksi Park, to the Kopiec Krakusa – a pagan burial mound dedicated to Prince Krak, which affords splendid views over the entire city.

 Experience & Events

-Krakow’s cultural calendar gets fatter on a yearly basis and two relatively new additions worth travelling for are Unsound Festival and Photomonth (held every May).
-The former provides electronic music geeks with top samples of shoegazing sounds (as well as a cracking end of festival party); the latter is a whole month dedicated to photography, with participating cultural venues, plus a fair few bars and cafes, turning the city into a gigantic exhibition space.
-Recommended by us as one of the best festivals in 2010!
-If however you just fancy getting pissed with a whole load of students head over for Juwenalia…
+Krakow’s cultural calendar gets fatter on a yearly basis but two mainstays worth travelling for are Unsound Festival (every October) and Photomonth (held every May).
+The former provides electronic music geeks with shoe-gazing sounds and audiovisual odysseys (if that’s your bag baby); the latter is a whole month dedicated to photography, with participating cultural venues, plus a fair few bars and cafes, turning the city into a gigantic exhibition space.

 Whereas it’s hard to avoid the feeling of being a tourist on a standard walking tour, a more energetic and engaging alternative can be to take to two wheels… the beach-cruising bikes of Cruising Krakow are ideal for taking in all the major sights whilst hearing some entertaining tales and trivia.
-Alternatively take a ride in an East German Trabant to the Communist district of Nowa Huta with the Crazy Guides gang.
+Alternatively take a ride in an East German Trabant to the Communist district of Nowa Huta (click on the link for our report!) with the Crazy Guides gang.
 They’ll give you a history lesson you won’t want to sleep through!
 For a full range of options head over to this page on Krakow tours.

 At least one of your meals in Krakow should be taken at a milk bar, Communist-style lunch canteens where surly babcias (grandmothers) dish up stodgy Polski classics like barszcz, golabki, nalesniki and pickled cabbage.
-These much-loved institutions range from attractive rural-style restaurants like Babcia Malina’s to grotty 70s bars where huge helpings of grub can be exchanged for just a handful of zloty.
-The brave should try the nameless institution on ul.
-Czysta where even tramps are shocked at the bargain prices.
+These much-loved institutions range from kitsch rural-style restaurants like Babcia Malina’s to grotty 70s bars where huge helpings of grub can be exchanged for just a handful of zloty.
+On a similar “cheap and cheerful” tip you would be well advised to check out our top five pierogi bars report.

 Krakow’s nightlife may lack the scope and diversity of Warsaw up the road, let alone London and Berlin, but for a wild weekend it might be harder to find a better party destination.
 The Old Town (allegedly) has the highest concentration of bars and clubs in the universe and with so many venues within stumbling distance of one another, low/no cover charges, liberal opening hours and the fabled-amongst-British-stag-parties ‘cheap beer and fit birds’ you’d have to be a miserable git of epic proportions not to have fun.
-Piekny Pies is the alcoholic’s choice of warming up points (and warming down points!), whilst Cien is currently the en vogue places to practice your pick up lines with the city’s pin ups.
-If you’re in a big group/indecisive, then head to Wielopole 15, where five different clubs appeal to a studenty crowd of beatniks and boozers.
-Refer back to the Hipsters Guide for recommended places to drink away from the circus of the Old Town!
-Where2b has all the info on the best midweek parties, whilst Mynight.pl publishes party pics and more nightlife naughtiness…
+Bomba and Pauza are two great choices for warming up, attracting both local scenesters and in-the-know tourists, whilst Cien is the perfect place to practice your pick up lines with the city’s pin ups.
+The legendary Prozak is also back, with a 2.0 in tow.
+Finally, Where2b has all the info on the best midweek parties, plus publishes party pics and more nightlife naughtiness.

 The economic crisis plus some stiff competition has put paid to some cheap airline routes, but you can still fly into Krakow from many a major city with Ryanair and Easyjet, whilst Wizzair fly to Katowice nearby.
 BA and LOT also operate.
-An express train links Krakow to Warsaw, whilst overnight train services to Prague and Budapest are handy for backpackers.
-Lviv (Ukraine) is also a train ride away.
-UK residents looking for holiday insurance before they go can book online with TravelInsurance.co.uk.
+An express train links Krakow to Warsaw, whilst clunky Communist-era carriages will get you, albeit not in a hurry, to the likes of Wroclaw, Poznan, Gdansk, Lodz and Lublin (see our City Guides on each!).
+Whilst overnight international train services to Prague and Budapest are handy for backpackers on a grand tour of East Europe.
+Lviv, across the border in Ukraine, is also a train ride away.

 Krakow’s great novel still hasn’t been written (which could be something to do with the intoxicating distraction of the city’s nightlife), however you can still get in the Polish groove by reading the translated works of greats such as Gombrowicz, Isaac Bashevis Singer or Sienkiewicz.
-Cracow Life has more book recommendations here!
-Films-wise there was of course Schindler’s List, part of which was shot in Kazimierz and Podgorze.
+Cracow Life has more book recommendations here.

 Soundtrack to the City